-When a tech receives a ticket, the tech first search the existing FAQs for a documented fix.
+When a tech receives a ticket, the tech searches the existing FAQs for a documented fix.
 If found, the tech follows the instructions in the FAQ and updates them accordingly if any steps have changed.
 The tech can also attach the FAQ to the ticket.
 If not found, the tech troubleshoots and resolves the issue, then creates a new FAQ to document the section.

 Using Web Help Desk to build your knowledge store

 Within Web Help Desk, you can use FAQs to capture solutions to common problems and make that information available.
 Techs can quickly